Skip to main content

 What should agencies charge for social media management?

 Pricing varies by market, scope, and expertise.
-Most agencies charge between $1,500-$5,000 per month per client for comprehensive management of 2-3 platforms.
-Enterprise clients or those requiring heavy content production may pay $10,000+.
-Price based on the value you deliver and the time required, not just what competitors charge.
-And track your actual time spent - many agencies discover they're losing money on "profitable" clients.
+Most agencies charge $1,500 to $5,000 per month per client for comprehensive management of 2-3 platforms.
+Enterprise clients or heavy content production can run $10,000 and up.
+Price on the value you deliver and the time required, not just what competitors charge.
+And track your actual hours, because many agencies discover they're losing money on a client they thought was profitable.

 How do agencies handle client crises on social media?

-Have a crisis response protocol documented before you need it.
-This includes escalation contacts, approval chains for emergency statements, and templates for common situations.
+Have a crisis response protocol documented before you need it: escalation contacts, approval chains for emergency statements, and templates for common situations.
 When a crisis hits, pause scheduled content immediately, gather facts before responding publicly, and keep the client informed at every step.
 Speed matters, but accuracy matters more.

 How do agencies handle scope creep with clients?

-Document scope clearly in your contracts with specific deliverables - number of posts, platforms covered, revision limits, and response time commitments.
-When clients request additional work, respond professionally with the cost for the extra scope.
-Many agencies use a change request process where any out-of-scope work requires written approval and adjusted pricing before starting.
-The agencies that struggle with scope creep are usually the ones who didn't define scope clearly upfront.
+Document scope clearly in your contracts with specific deliverables: number of posts, platforms covered, revision limits, and response-time commitments.
+When a client requests extra work, respond with the cost for that extra scope.
+Many agencies use a change request process where any out-of-scope work requires written approval and adjusted pricing before it starts.
+The agencies that struggle with scope creep are usually the ones who never defined scope upfront.

 Related free tools